-Table 2.1 A summary of DBD, DCD and deceased donor data and key numbers have been obtained from the PDA.
+A summary of DBD, DCD and deceased donor data and key numbers have been obtained from the PDA.
 A UK comparison is also provided.
-Note that caution should be applied when were tested and the number who were not tested in your Trust/Board for the past five equivalent time periods.
+Note that caution should be applied when interpreting percentages based on small numbers.
+Appendix A.1 gives a fuller explanation of were tested and the number who were not tested in your Trust/Board for the past five equivalent time periods.